How to Measure Toilet Rough-In Without Removing Toilet

 Key Takeaways

-• Always double-check measurements to guarantee precision.
+• Always double-check measurements to ensure precision.

 Essential Insights for Accurate Toilet Rough-In Measurements